+(Staff Copy)

+International Institute of Cosmo etology

+Student Catalog

+I certify that I have read and und Institute of Cosmetology (IIC) ar herein.

-(Staff Copy) International Institute of Cosmetology Student Catalog all the rules, regulations and policinduct myself in accordance with the and/or as posted in the So chool from time t ations of the School as listed here to time.
-I also understand that faile d in the School's most current rule ure to do so may result Applicant's Name Date Applicant's Signature Date Parent or Guardian (if applicable) Approvince 3 Signature Date raicitor Guardian (II applicable) Date
+I further agree to obey all rules and/or as posted in the School fr in suspension or termination as om time to time .
+I also understand that failure to do so may result

+Applicant's Name Date

+Applicant's Signature Date Parent or Guardian (if applicable) Date